MagnaXSoftware/gocast/README.md

 GoCast uses [GoBGP](https://github.com/osrg/gobgp) as a library to peer with remote neighbors and announce/withdraw prefixes.
 It really is just a healthcheck based wrapper around GoBGP.
 Remote peers can be autodiscovered or statically configured.
 A peer will most commonly be a Top-Of-Rack (TOR) switch.

-Typically you would run GoCast on the same hosts as the service that needs to be monitored.
+Typically, you would run GoCast on the same hosts as the service that needs to be monitored.
 Once an application "registers" with GoCast, GoCast then runs the predefined health monitors/checks and if they fail (e.g a service listening on a specific port), the routes are withdrawn thereby taking the node out of service.

 GoCast uses a config file to define agent parameters (http addr, consul server addr, timers etc) and BGP parameters (local/peer ASN, peer IP, origin/communnities).
 See example config.yaml.